FURK4NGG/Desktop_Deck/README.md

 ## 🎉 Run
 `Click the 'upload ➡️' button`
-✅ **Warning:** 'To make sure it has been uploaded successfully, you should see the message 'Done uploading'`
+✅ **To make sure it has been uploaded successfully, you should see the message 'Done uploading'**

 ## 📜 Documentation